rstemmer/musicdb/README.md

 Sometime it happens that MusicDB does not run on Debian/Ubuntu because some packages provided by those distributions are too old.
 I consider this as an issue of those distributions, not of MusicDB.

+There may be a .deb package for the latest Ubuntu system, but again, expect some difficulties using MusicDB on Debian/Ubuntu.

 I recommend Arch Linux or Fedora to run MusicDB on.

 ### Tests